WhiteMemory99/Intellij-Python-Inlay-Params/README.md

 <!-- Plugin description end -->

-**Look at the examples below to see how it works.**
+**Scroll to the demo at the bottom to see how it works.**

 ## Settings

 ### Parameter hints

-To disable them entirely, follow this path:
+To enable/disable them entirely, follow this path:

 <kbd>Settings</kbd> -> <kbd>Editor</kbd> -> <kbd>Inlay Hints</kbd> -> <kbd>Parameter names</kbd> -> <kbd>Python</kbd>